MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md

 ## QnA Maker recognizer

-[QnAMaker.ai][12] is one of the [Azure Cognitive Services][13] that enables you to create rich question-answer pairs from existing content - documents, URLs, PDFs, and so on.
+[QnAMaker.ai][12] is one of the [Azure AI services][13] that enables you to create rich question-answer pairs from existing content - documents, URLs, PDFs, and so on.
 You can use the QnA Maker recognizer to integrate with the service.

 > [!NOTE]
 > The QnA Maker recognizer will emit a `QnAMatch` event, which you can handle with an `OnQnAMatch` trigger.